-So what happens if a retailer does manage to continue without a system like Project Grit?
+So what happens if a retailer continued without a system like Grit?

 Generally speaking, retailers are overspending on advertising, management, and even procurement with the hope of having an easier time selling.
 Unfortunately, this is very linear thinking because the cause and effect observed from this require a higher minimum selling price.

 Guess who pays for this? we, you, and I, the consumers.
 On the consumer side, they’re the ones paying the price by purchasing overly priced items due to these unsolved complexity arriving from the commerce side.
 Reason like this is why you see a brand selling a simple blanket for $100.00.
 They are attempting to account for all the unsolved complexity by driving the price up to gain a sale.